allfed/mink/README.md

 "Install the Debian/Ubuntu package using apt"
 Make sure to follow the instructions carefully.

-Dependencies for the build are fully handled in the Singularity container and can be viewed in ~mink.def~.
-For reference, however, MINK depends on the [GRASS v6.5 development branch](https://svn.osgeo.org/grass/grass/branches/develbranch_6/).

-To test that both are properly installed, run the commands
+To test that singularity is properly installed, run the command

 ```bash
 singularity --version
 ```
 You should get "2.6.1-dist" or later version.

+### Subversion

+Dependencies for the build are fully handled in the Singularity container and can be viewed in ~mink.def~.
+For reference, however, MINK depends on the [GRASS v6.5 development branch](https://svn.osgeo.org/grass/grass/branches/develbranch_6/).

 To test that subversion is installed, run